Kʼicheʼ language: Child language

-The children’s production of verb status suffixes also demonstrates their early recognition of the distinction between intransitive and transitive verbs in K’iche’.
-This distinction is a core feature of K’iche’ grammar, and underpins the ergative morphology on the verbs and nouns.
+The children’s production of verb status suffixes also demonstrates their early recognition of the distinction between intransitive and transitive verbs in Kʼicheʼ.
+This distinction is a core feature of Kʼicheʼ grammar, and underpins the ergative morphology on the verbs and nouns.
 The semantic diversity of the verbs and positionals overturns the hypothesis that children use prototypical activity scenes as a basis for constructing grammatical categories.
 The children’s grammatical acumen is best seen in their use of the ergative and absolutive agreement prefixes on verbs.
-Although three-year-old K’iche’ speakers produce the ergative and absolutive person markers on verbs in 50 percent or less of their obligatory contexts, they do not use the ergative markers on intransitive verbs or vice versa (Pye 1990, 1991).
+Although three-year-old Kʼicheʼ speakers produce the ergative and absolutive person markers on verbs in 50 percent or less of their obligatory contexts, they do not use the ergative markers on intransitive verbs or vice versa (Pye 1990, 1991).
 The children’s production of ergative morphology overturns proposals that children begin language acquisition with a single grammatical category of subject.

-K’iche’ adults rarely produce utterances with both subject and object using the unmarked verb object subject (VOS) word order.
+Kʼicheʼ adults rarely produce utterances with both subject and object using the unmarked verb object subject (VOS) word order.
 The children likewise frequently omit one or both verb arguments.
 Two-year-old children omit the subject in 90 percent of utterances with transitive verbs, in 84 percent of utterances with intransitive verbs, and omit the object in 60 percent of utterances with transitive verbs.
 The children most frequently produced VSO utterances in the few instances in which they produced overt subjects and objects (Pye 1991, 2017).

 Although the majority of the children’s utterances have verbs in the active voice, they begin producing verbs in the other voices by the time they are two-years-old.
 The children produce a variety of verbs in a variety of voices, which is evidence of their productive use of voice alternation as a grammatical resource.
 They use verbs in the active, passive and antipassive voices.
 Three and four-year-old children responded appropriately in a pointing task that tested their comprehension of Focus Antipassive questions (Pye 1991; Pye and Quixtan Poz 1988).

-The acquisition data for K’iche’ and other Mayan languages have profound implications for language acquisition theory (Pye, Pfeiler and Mateo Pedro 2017).
+The acquisition data for Kʼicheʼ and other Mayan languages have profound implications for language acquisition theory (Pye, Pfeiler and Mateo Pedro 2017).
 Children demonstrate an early proficiency with verb inflection in languages with a rich morphology and where the language’s prosodic structure highlights the morphology.
-The K’iche’ children’s use of status suffixes shows that two-year-olds are capable of using semantically abstract affixes appropriately.
+The Kʼicheʼ children’s use of status suffixes shows that two-year-olds are capable of using semantically abstract affixes appropriately.
 This morphology accounts for the language-specific look of the children’s early utterances and guides its development in later stages.